UncleSam89/Audio-3D-tester/README.md

 But in the end the mechanism is too fragile too be considered a valid one.

-A possible future integration could be the integration of filters in order to reproduce the IIR of the ear’s pinna.
+A possible future integration could be the integration of filters in order to reproduce the response of the ear’s pinna.

 ##USAGE